codedcontainer/HTML-Generator/readme.md

 ## How to run ##
 1. `npm install`
+2. Use NPX to build `npx run build` or watch `npx run dev`
+    * `npm run dev` will copy hbs files into /build folder
-2. Run the application see below examples
+3. Run the application see below examples

 ### Bootstrap Accordion HTML Builder ###
 ~~~~